-- C. Requests for Pre-Approval are required to be submitted electronically through the Authority's Electronic Application System ("EASY") on any day on or after the first business day of the then current calendar year unless the Calendar Year Cap has been exhausted.
-EASY automatically dates and time stamps each Request for Pre-Approval thereby establishing a taxpayer's Priority Placement Number. - D. During its review of a Request for Pre-Approval, the Authority may request additional information, conduct a site visit, or otherwise discuss the Request for Pre-Approval with the taxpayer regarding any matter that may arise in connection with the Application.
-If a taxpayer fails to provide additional information within 14 calendar days after request by the Authority (or up to 28 calendar days if the taxpayer seeks and receives a compliance extension within the initial 14-day period), the Request for Pre-Approval will be considered "withdrawn."
-A taxpayer may receive additional extensions for good cause upon a showing of extreme hardship or undue burden being experienced by the taxpayer (extreme hardship or undue burden experienced by a third-party consultant or other representative of taxpayer shall not constitute adequate basis for an extension).
-If a Request for Pre-Approval is considered withdrawn, the original Priority Placement Number will be cancelled.
-In any such case, the taxpayer may file a new Request for Pre-Approval at any time and consequently receive a new Priority Placement Number. - E. If a taxpayer intends to satisfy the investment and job creation requirements at more than one Location either concurrently or during different time periods, the taxpayer must submit multiple Requests for Pre-Approval in order to claim credits associated with such Locations, each of which will be assigned a distinct Priority Placement Number.
-A taxpayer may satisfy the applicable Statutory Thresholds at different Locations under distinct Priority Placement Numbers pursuant to varying levels of capital investment and wages.
-Each Application will then be treated as an independent Application. - F. The Authority will attempt to make an eligibility determination with regards to each Request for Pre-Approval within 45 calendar days after the date of receipt of a Substantially Complete Request for Pre-Approval. - G. If it determines that the taxpayer is qualified to receive tax credits, the Authority will issue a Pre-Approval Letter after the taxpayer pays a processing fee equal to one percent of the total dollar amount of credits (or \$90 per QEP) reserved for the taxpayer.
+- G. If a taxpayer intends to satisfy the investment and job creation requirements at more than one Location either concurrently or during different time periods, the taxpayer must submit multiple Requests for Pre-Approval in order to claim credits associated with such Locations, each of which will be assigned a distinct Priority Placement Number. - H. Commerce will attempt to make an eligibility determination with regard to each Request for Pre-Approval within 30 calendar days after the date of receipt of a Substantially Complete Request for Pre-Approval. - I. If it determines that the taxpayer is qualified to receive tax credits, Commerce will issue a Pre-Approval Letter after the taxpayer pays a processing fee equal to one percent of the total dollar amount of credits (or \$90 per credit) reserved for the taxpayer.
 The processing fee must be paid by check, certified check or wire transfer.
-No other form of payment is permitted.6 A Pre-Approval Letter, among other things, identifies the number of credits reserved for the taxpayer from the 10,000 credit Calendar Year Cap (which number will generally correspond to the number of first-year QEPs anticipated for creation by the taxpayer over the relevant three-year period) as well as the Designated Location at which the Statutory Thresholds will be satisfied. - H. If the Statutory Thresholds are not satisfied by the prescribed deadline, the taxpayer's Pre-Approval Letter is considered "void" and the taxpayer cannot claim Program credits unless the taxpayer obtains another Pre-Approval Letter reserving credits following submission of another Request for Pre-Approval. - I. A Pre-Approval Letter does not guarantee the receipt of tax incentives under the Program because, among other reasons, a Pre-Approval Letter is issued before the Authority determines the taxpayer's compliance with the Program's Statutory Thresholds. - J. In issuing a Pre-Approval Letter, the Authority has the discretion to reserve credits for a taxpayer fewer in number than the number of jobs anticipated for creation by the taxpayer and enumerated in the taxpayer's Pre-Approval Request.
-For example, the Authority may reserve a smaller number of credits if the Authority determines that the number of anticipated jobs is excessive given the operating history and resources of the taxpayer.
-The Authority may also reserve credits for a taxpayer fewer in number than enumerated in the taxpayer's Request for Pre-Approval if the Calendar Year Cap precludes a complete allocation of all requested credits (i.e., if the number of credits enumerated in the taxpayer's Request for Pre-Approval exceeds the number of credits remaining through operation of the Calendar Year Cap).
+No other form of payment is permitted.
+6 A Pre-Approval Letter, among other things, identifies the number of credits reserved for the taxpayer from the 10,000 credit Calendar Year Cap (which number will generally correspond to the number of new QEPs anticipated for creation by the taxpayer over the relevant three-year period) as well as the Designated Location at which the Statutory Thresholds will be satisfied. - J. If the Statutory Thresholds are not satisfied by the prescribed deadline, the taxpayer's Pre-Approval Letter is considered "void" and the taxpayer cannot claim Program credits unless the taxpayer obtains another Pre-Approval Letter reserving credits following submission of another Request for Pre-Approval. - K. A Pre-Approval Letter does not guarantee the receipt of tax incentives under the Program because, among other reasons, a Pre-Approval Letter is issued before Commerce determines the taxpayer's compliance with the Program's Statutory Thresholds. - L. In issuing a Pre-Approval Letter, Commerce has the discretion to reserve credits for a taxpayer fewer in number than the number of jobs anticipated for creation by the taxpayer and enumerated in the taxpayer's Pre-Approval Request.
+For example, Commerce may reserve a smaller number of credits if Commerce determines that the number of anticipated jobs is excessive given the operating history and resources of the taxpayer.
+Commerce may also reserve credits for a taxpayer fewer in number than enumerated in the taxpayer's Request for Pre-Approval if the Calendar Year Cap precludes a complete allocation (i.e., if the number of credits remaining through operation of the Calendar Year Cap). - M. If Commerce denies a Request for Pre-Approval, the taxpayer may appeal the decision within 30 days by submitting a timely written request for a hearing or a notice of appeal with the Chief Operating Officer of Commerce (or delegate) pursuant to A.R.S. § 41-1092 et seq.
+The denial of a

 6 Rules governing the potential refund of processing fees paid by a taxpayer are set forth in Rules Section 9.
-QJTC Guidelines effective 2/26/2019 Page 4 of 19